luism-s/luism-s.github.io/index.md

 slug: home
 ---

-## Me

-Luís Silva\\
-Full Stack Developer

-computer science degree
-self-taught web development
-had summer internship
+# Luís Silva | Full-Stack Developer

+Graduated from computer science and informatics where I experienced many technologies, and mostly self-taught in the field of web development where I apply my academic knowledge, industry good practices and creativity.

-work as a full-stack developer digital and creative field
+I first got into the field through small projects and an internship; started to work afterwards as a developer for digital and creative agencies, while doing a bit of freelance work.

-2 years of experience
-front-end to back-end development landing pages wordpress themes and plugins
+With about 3 years of experience, I’ve been working from front-end to back-end development including, landing pages, custom Wordpress themes and plugins, REST API's, etc.
-REST API's

-I know regex
+Being a supporter of open source technologies, I contributed to a couple of public projects and published some personal ones on Githug (https://github.com/luism-s).

 ## Skills